neurosnap/robodux/README.md

 - Reducers leverage [immer](https://github.com/mweststrate/immer) which makes
   updating state easy
 - When stringifying action creators they return the action type
-- Reducers do no receive entire action object, only payload
+- Reducers do not receive entire action object, only payload
-- Helper functions `createAction`, `createReducer`, and `createSlice`
+- Low level functions to build your own slices, actions, and reducers

 ## Core principles